Eye-Tracking For Conversion Rate Optimisation

 The facial coding functionality uses an algorithm to process webcam images which automatically identifies 7 emotions: Happiness, Surprise, Confusion, Disgust, Fear, Sadness and Neutral.
 The output from the algorithm is double checked by humans to validate the accuracy of the outputs.

-Pricing: No prices are displayed on the website.
+Pricing: No prices on the website.
 Please contact EyeSee for a quote.

 The webcam eye-tracking software uses multiple tracking algorithms to identify the face, key features, eyes, iris and movement in 3D.
 This generates highly accurate eye tracking data and can be used to optimise all forms of digital content including images, ads, websites, videos and emails.
 Sticky’s Eye Portal allows users to identify areas of interest (AOI) produces data on three key metrics.

 - The Seen Metric measures the percentage of the audience that saw the AOI.

 - Stickiness informs how long on average was spent on it.

 - Salience shows the average time it took a viewer to first see the AOI.

 The solution is used for a range of purposes by Stick’s clients including website design optimization, ad placement valuation, article layout readability and more.
 Sticky also integrates with online surveys and it includes a feature to include survey questions within the portal.

 Pricing: The cost is dependent upon the plan you sign up to:

 - 6 months platform access, 20 media credits – $7,200 (10% off, $800 savings!) normally USD $8k